GSA/challenges-and-prizes/_all-challenges/1162-differential-privacy-temporal-map-challenge.md

 prizes: '![Prize
   Breakdown]({{site.baseurl}}/assets/netlify-uploads/nist-differential-privacy-temporal-map-challenge-table-4.png
   "Prize Breakdown")'
-rules: Official Rules will be posted by Oct.
+rules: The Official Challenge Rules will be made available by Oct.
 1, 2020.
 judging: >-
   A. Metric Contest.
 The Judges will evaluate submitted papers describing proposed metrics based on a balance of clarity, utility, and robustness.